PsychoPunkSage/NixPills/README.md

 * **Nix Pacakge Manager:**
     - (P1) Since Nix derivations are `immutable`, upgrading a library like glibc means **recompiling all applications**, because the glibc path to the Nix store has been hardcoded.
     - (P2) In Nix, there's no such global path for plugins.
 Firefox therefore must know explicitly about the path to flash.
 The way we handle this problem is to **wrap the Firefox binary** so that **we can setup the necessary environment to make it find flash** in the nix store.
 That will produce a new Firefox derivation: be aware that it takes a few seconds, and it makes composition harder at runtime.

+* **Upgrade/Degrade:**
+  - There are no upgrade/downgrade scripts for your data.
+There is no sense in this approach, because there's no real derivation to be upgraded.
+With Nix you switch to using other software with its own stack of dependencies, but there's no formal notion of upgrade or downgrade when doing so.